Albert Einstein once said… “Play is the highest form of research.”

 In this stage, children will play alone and will not be interested or motivated to play with others.

-Through solitary play, your child will start to explore the world through their senses, develop their motor skills and gain a greater awareness of what their bodies are capable of.
+Solitary play is very important for developing healthy minds as it teaches your child to play independently, explore the world through their senses, develop their motor skills and gain a greater awareness of what their bodies are capable of.

 3. Onlooker Play